Production

 6. Run ssh root@example.com, then bash server-setup.sh.
 After it finishes, run reboot.

-Now you can deploy your application any time by committing your code and then running bb deploy.
-Run bb logs to make sure the deploy was successful.
+Now you can deploy your application any time by committing your code and then running clj -M:dev deploy.
+Run clj -M:dev logs to make sure the deploy was successful.

-Your code and config files will be uploaded with rsync if it's available.
-However, git ls-files will still be used to decide which files to upload, so files won't be uploaded unless they're checked into git (with the exception of config.edn and secrets.env, which are always uploaded).
+Your code and config will be uploaded with rsync if it's available.
+However, git ls-files will still be used to decide which files to upload, so files won't be uploaded unless they're checked into git (with the exception of config.env and target/resources/public/css/main.css—see :biff.tasks/deploy-untracked-files in resources/config.edn).
 If rsync isn't installed, files will be uploaded with git push.

 If you need to make changes to the server (e.g. perhaps you need to install an additional package), be sure to update server-setup.sh so you can always easily provision a new server from scratch.